Discrete exterior calculus

 The wedge product of a $k$-form and an $l$-form is a $(k+l)$-form.

 The DEC and related systems have several flavors of wedge product.
 This one is the discrete primal-primal wedge product introduced in (Hirani, 2003, Chapter 7) and (Desbrun et al 2005, Section 8).
 It depends on the geometric embedding and requires the dual complex.
+Note that we diverge from Hirani in that his formulation explicitly divides by (k+1)!.
+We do not do so in this computation.

 source